-A good packaging with gas barrier properties is desired to pack frozen retail products, as air inside the cold storage is dry and has strong affinity to moisture.
-In poorly packaged foods, air has free passage in and out of the pack and keeps drawing moisture from the product.
-Eventually product looses its juiciness and gets dried and fibrous.
-If product is not wholesome like ground meat, ready foods where ingredients have already been chopped and have vast cut surfaces and water is no more bound inside the tissue cells, it speeds up the process of dehydration.
+A good packaging with gas barrier properties is desired to pack frozen products for retail, as air inside the cold storage is dry and has a strong affinity to moisture.
+In poorly packaged foods, the air has a free passage in and out of the pack and keeps drawing moisture from the product.
+Eventually, the product loses its juiciness and gets dried and fibrous.
+If the frozen food product is not wholesome like ground meat, ready foods where ingredients have already been chopped and have vast cut surfaces and water is no more bound inside the tissue cells, it speeds up the process of dehydration.

-Free passage of air in and out of packaging also triggers fat oxidation and product may become rancid very fast due to break down of triglycerides into glycerol and free fatty acids.
+Free passage of air in and out of packaging also triggers fat oxidation and the frozen food product may become rancid very fast due to the break down of triglycerides into glycerol and free fatty acids.
 Free fatty acids react with oxygen to form various types of peroxides which generally possess unpleasant rancid smell.

-Aromatic substances, which are mostly volatile oils and are responsible for specific flavours of a food, are also subject to oxidation and evaporation along with moisture migration.
+Aromatic substances, which are most volatile oils and are responsible for specific flavours of food, are also subject to oxidation and evaporation along with moisture migration.
 Although glazing a product with a thin layer of ice, marinades or any other coating like battering, breading etc protects it from dehydration up to some extent however several prepared foods and ready meals can not be glazed.

 Free passage of oxygen in and out of the packaging also attributes to the oxidation of natural colour pigments in the fruits, vegetables and meats.
 Therefore good packaging is very vital to protect food.
 Apart from moisture migration and oxidation, packaging needs to protect the commodity from microbial, physical and chemical contaminants from outside and also protect it from rigours of handling, transport and warehousing up to some extent .
 However, packaging can not change or better what is already inside the commodity.
 Packaging can only preserve the status of the product, it can not change or better it.

-Packaging for a frozen commodity should have following properties:
+Packaging for frozen food should have the following properties: